MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-amplify.md

 :::image type="content" source="media/VivaAmplify.png" alt-text="The formatting change message for the Outlook distribution channel.":::

-When you click the link of this message, you're taken to the screen that displays information about [formatting changes](#formatting-changes).
+When you click the link of the message **Learn more about formatting changes and editing**, you're taken to the screen that displays information about [formatting changes](#formatting-changes).

 ## Formatting changes